-Eleven members declared interest in organisations which transacted with the Council in 2023/24 for the purchase or supply of goods and services, being board members of voluntary organisations which are supported with grants or contributions from the Council, their business received grants from the Council, being employees of organisations that transact with the Council, being board members of organisations who are precepting bodies, or undertaking charitable activities which have been supported by the Council.
+Twelve members declared interest in organisations which transacted with the Council in 2024/25 for the purchase or supply of goods and services, being board members of voluntary organisations which are supported with grants or contributions from the Council, their business received grants from the Council, being employees of organisations that transact with the Council, being board members of organisations who are precepting bodies, or undertaking charitable activities which have been supported by the Council.
 The Council has chosen not to disclose these transactions as they are below £10k and are therefore deemed to be immaterial.

-The transactions over £10k for which Members declared an interest relating to the organisation were a payment of £32k to Sutterton Parish Council, and a payment of £81k to Welland and Deeping Internal Drainage Board.
+The transactions over £10k for which Members declared an interest relating to the organisation were:

+- payments totalling £59k to Boston Woods Trust

+- payments of £21k to The Parish of Boston

+- payments of £213k to Heritage Lincolnshire

 These transactions were deemed to be in the normal course of business of the Council.